Last Updated on

 Nothing will ever come close to the shock, terror and anguish of that cloudless September morning.
 And nothing will ever assuage the agony of those who lost loved ones that day.

-These waterfall pools, framed with the names of victims of the Twin Towers attack, merely offer a place to contemplate, remember, and pay respects to the families and friends whose lives were changed in an instant.
+These waterfall pools, framed with the names of the victims, merely offer a place to contemplate, remember, and pay respects to the families and friends whose lives were changed in an instant.

 The National September 11 Memorial Museum opened in the summer of 2014.
 Twisted steel beams, rubbled stairways, and other artifacts from the buildings, as well as rescuer paraphernalia, and oral histories of witnesses and survivors will no doubt jolt you back in time. $26 adults, $15 kids, open Sun-Wed 9am-8pm, Fri & Sat 9am-9pm.